IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

 *Date Time Format Field in My Profile*

 #### Configure Integration Object
-4. Confirgure the integration Object - From the main page of TRIRIGA, click on **Tools -> System Setup -> Integration -> Integration Object**.
+4. Confirgure the Integration Object - From the main page of TRIRIGA, click on **Tools -> System Setup -> Integration -> Integration Object**.
 Under the **Name** column, type in **apic**, and select the integration object that pertains to the record that is getting sent.
 5. Click on the object and fill in the credentials in the pop-up box.

 <img src="https://media.github.ibm.com/user/348712/files/ecf5ae00-3801-11ed-9ea5-af57b4059a25" alt="TRIRIGA End Point">